upmorgan/ECS171_GroupProject/README.md

 # ECS171_GroupProject

+> Please see the 'Final_Write_Up.md' for the final report.

 ## Abstract
 We will be using review data for 2 movies, Barbie and Oppenheimer.
 The data will be taken from Kaggle, originally from IMDB.
 The data will include a text review and a 1-10 scale score of the movie.
 Our goal is to identify which movie a